telerik/ajax-docs/general-information/troubleshooting/design-time-troubleshooting.md

 >As of R1 2018, this assembly is no longer added to the GAC by the installer.

-## Error Creating Control Failed To Create Designer after upgrade to R1 2018
+## Error Failed To Create Designer after upgrade

 If you have been using a version prior to R1 2018 and upgrade to R1 2018 or later, you may get errors similar to the following if you use the automated upgrade wizard: